 Because they typically score between 75 and 85 decibels, we suggest a toilet with gravity-fed or vacuum-assist technology for a residential application, but our preferred choice would be a toilet with vacuum-assist technology.
 As their fill valves are fully submerged at all times, they create less noise and score well below the average gravity-fed toilet noise level, providing a quiet flush toilet.

-Does it use a flapper?
+Does the toilet use a flapper?

 Traditional flappers and other parts found in a gravity-fed toilet can wear over time or require above average amounts of maintenance.
 These can cause continual callbacks to repair or replace tricky parts, or to fix leaks that could lead to more work and headaches down the line.
 Consider a flapperless toilet instead.
 With better longevity, and easy, inexpensive parts to replace (if ever needed) flapperless toilets eliminate the need for constant maintenance, effectively eliminating any potential headaches.

-Does it come pre-assembled?
+Does the toilet come pre-assembled?

 When a project calls for a large number of toilets to be installed, a pre-assembled tank can cut down on install time.
 Most pre-assembled toilets take less than 10 minutes to assemble, leaving you time to fit more than one call in an hour.
 No loose tank parts to worry about, and, because it’s simpler than a toilet you have to assemble, it can be easier and faster to train any new employees or team members on the installation process.

-Is it ADA Compliant?
+Is the toilet ADA Compliant?

 Most laymen don’t usually realize that a toilet has a lifespan of about 10-15 years.
 A lot of things can happen in a decade, and it’s good practice to install a toilet that is compliant with the Americans with Disabilities Act (ADA).
 Everything from height to flush controls matters, but here are the highlights that make an ADA compliant toilet:

-- Seat Height: The height of the toilet bowl with the seat attached has to be between 17” – 19”.
+The height of the toilet bowl with the seat attached has to be between 17” – 19”.
 This measurement should be from the floor to the top of the seat and can be helpful for wheelchair transfers or even for people who have a hard time standing from a sitting position.

-- Operation: For a toilet to meet ADA requirements, the force to activate the operable parts (handles, levers, buttons, and etc.) needs to be less than 5 lbs.
+For a toilet to meet ADA requirements, the force to activate the operable parts (handles, levers, buttons, and etc.) needs to be less than 5 lbs.
 Most ADA-compliant toilet manufacturers will also provide options of where the operable parts are positioned to help make selections easier for disabled persons.

-- Reach: The operable parts mentioned above must be completely unobstructed by the user.
+The operable parts mentioned above must be completely unobstructed by the user.
 Operable parts must be within a vertical distance of 15”- 48” and a horizontal distance of 10” at the max.

-- Flush Controls: The flush controls also need to be hand operated or automatic.
+The flush controls also need to be hand operated or automatic.
 Flush controls need to be located on the open side of the toilet and for center position push buttons, the controls must be symmetrical to either side of the toilet.
 Like we mentioned above, most manufacturers will provide options of where these controls are located on the toilet, meeting this requirement.

-Does it have a Warranty?
+Does the toilet have a warranty?

 A toilet that is backed by a robust warranty provides peace of mind for both professionals and the end customer.
 Most toilets only have a warranty for up to a year or maybe five years after purchase, but more recently there have been warrantied for as many as 10 to 15 years.
 Be sure to check the warranties, their restrictions, and their duration!